SAKO: Post–World War II production

 The first civilian rifle bearing the Sako name was the L42 (Luodikko [rifle] model 1942) chambered for the 7×33mm Sako cartridge, prototyped in 1942, and commercial production started after World War II.
 Sako developed the 7×33mm cartridge based on the 9×19mm Parabellum pistol cartridge, by making a longer case and "necking" the case down to 7 mm calibre (7.21 mm bullet diameter).
 This cartridge was designed for and well suited to capercaillie and black grouse hunting, a popular sport in Finland, Sweden and Norway.
 The L46 was later denoted L461 "Vixen".
 The L461 has been very popular in Finland and Sweden, especially chambered for the .222 Remington cartridge and has a great reputation among aficionados.

 In 1957, Sako launched a longer action, the L57, subsequently renamed L579 "Forester".
 This is a "medium action" intended for the .308 Winchester and similar cartridges.

 In 1961, Sako introduced the L61R "Finnbear" for long cartridges like the .30-06 and 6.5×55mm.

 Between 1959 and 1974, Sako produced a lever-action gun, the Sako Finnwolf, in .243 Winchester and .308 Winchester.

+Between 1976 and 1988, Sako produced an autoloading match pistol, the ".22-32", then ".22-32 New Model", then "Triace", three versions of the same handgun, slightly modified.
+It was chambered for .22 Short, .22 Long Rifle and .32 Smith & Wesson Wadcutter, with conversions (barrels, slides and magazines) for each caliber.
+It is suitable for ISSF (tehn "UIT") sport pistol events (Rapid Fire Pistol, Standard Pistol, 25m Pistol, and Centerfire Pistol events.
+It can be used for 50m Free pistol).

 Sako has also produced a number of rimfire rifles, among them are the P72 Finnscout, M78, Finnfire, Quad and Finnfire II.
 The M78 was also chambered for the .22 Hornet and the .22 WMR in addition to the .22 Long Rifle.

 During the 1980s (1987), Sako started using the AI/AII/AV designations (previously used for models imported to the US) for the three action lengths in Europe.
 The complete rifles were still designated L461/L579/L61.
 The bolt was given a slight cosmetic makeover, with the hammer covered by a conical shell.
 This visual design was also used on the later models (M4/5/691, M75, M85).

 The L579 could be delivered with detachable magazine although the default was a hinged floorplate.

-From 1987 to 1992 a version of the short (Vixen) action was produced for the .22 PPC and 6mm PPC cartridges, when Sako introduced these former wildcat cartridges as commercial cartridges, denoted ".22 PPC USA" and "6mm PPC USA" to avoid confusion with the specialized bench rest cartridges which required a "tight neck" chamber.
+From 1987 to 1992, a version of the short (Vixen) action was produced for the .22 PPC and 6mm PPC cartridges, when Sako introduced these former wildcat cartridges as commercial cartridges, denoted ".22 PPC USA" and "6mm PPC USA" to avoid confusion with the specialized bench rest cartridges which required a "tight neck" chamber.
 These actions are the same external dimensions, and have the same bolt diameter as the 222 Remington, 222 Rem.
 Magnum, 223 Rem. cartridge actions.
 Only the bolt face recess was enlarged to suit the PPC case.